banchan86/BonVision_env_dev/docs/articles/drawing-region.md

 ### CubemapView
 `CubemapView` is the preferred viewport for display 3D environments such as those commonly used for virtual reality or augmented reality.
-It specifies multiple views that are used to render the 6 different faces of a cubemap texture
+It specifies multiple views that are used to render the 6 different faces of a cubemap texture.

 - to add example workflow (maybe modify VR treadmill example)